Mounica-1209/Generative-AI-/README.md

 # AI CookBook

 The GitHub folder aims to curate and maintain current information available online.
-When browsing platforms like LinkedIn, numerous resources and vast amounts of information are accessible.
-The goal is to streamline and comprehend both AI and Gen AI.
+When browsing platforms like LinkedIn, numerous resources and vast amounts of information are accessible, the goal is to streamline and comprehend both AI and Gen AI.